By Jan Hjortstrand, SDKSkyt, Slagelse

 The challenge is to combine body movements with aiming + to optimize the two in terms of speed.
 I have a good grasp of this discipline, and in the end I almost "feel" the shots, understood so that it is not so much a conscious conviction of correct aim before the trigger, but rather a feeling of the moment.
 So I'm full of confidence as we switch to steal targets.

 I have honed/adjusted my hand position/grip on the pistol so that I experience the same absorption of recoil every time, which eases the process of resetting and re-aiming quickly.
-I get to change my mindset quite quickly for the longer distances, as small inaccuracies have relatively big consequences at 40 meters away.
+I get to change my mindset pretty quickly for the longer distances, as small inaccuracies have relatively large consequences at 45+ meters.

 We end the day in the "hole" with shooting past and through obstacles.
 I do not feel the space and visibility limitation as a much bigger challenge, gradually we/I have become so sure of our own abilities that we do not let outside influences have a significant impact on our accuracy.
 I really find that focusing on the process and familiarity with the weapon sharpens my shooting.